Castel Cellesi: Church

 A Brotherhood was founded to take care of the Holy Sepulchre and of the Church.
-For almost two centuries, until the end of the 19th century, the Holy Sepulchre of Castelcellesi was the destination of countless pilgrims coming from all over the Tiber valley.
-Even today it is one of the most important sites on the itinerary “Shrines of the Holy Sepulchre in Europe.”
+For almost two centuries, until the end of the 19th century, the Holy Sepulchre of Castelcellesi was the destination of countless pilgrims coming from all over the Tiber Valley.
+Even today it is one of the most important sites on the itinerary "Shrines of the Holy Sepulchre in Europe."

+Other features

+Straight-tusked elephant fossils were found near the village in 2013.